 No training, entirely self-taught!
-I took subtle courses here and there, luckily enough with research, experimentation, books, trial and errors, careful observation and through networking; it has brought me to where I am now and I continue to improve by expanding my craft.
+I took subtle courses here and there, but mostly research, experimentation, books, trial and error, careful observation and through networking.
+It has brought me to where I am now and I continue to improve by expanding my craft.
 The learning experiences will never end; it’s essential to our internal growth.

 Who are some of your favorite artists and/or photographers?

-Guy Bourdin for his enigma, Steven Meisel for his sophistication; David LaChapelle for his colors, Alexander McQueen for his surreal narrative, Sølve Sundsbø for his romanticism and Tim Walker for his whimsical story-telling.
-These five have influenced my work in one way or another, and I especially admire the ones who had to rely solely on developing film as their source creation.
+Guy Bourdin for his enigma; Steven Meisel for his sophistication; David LaChapelle for his colors; Alexander McQueen for his surreal narrative; Sølve Sundsbø for his romanticism; and Tim Walker for his whimsical story-telling.
+These six have influenced my work in one way or another, and I especially admire the ones who had to rely solely on developing film as their source creation.